Skip to product information

 Can I over-burnish or damage the bushings?

-No. You cannot over-burnish — you could work each bushing for an hour and not go too far.
-As you pass the tool back and forth, resistance will gradually decrease until it levels off and becomes constant.
+No. You cannot over-burnish with our manual tool — As you pass the tool back and forth, resistance will gradually decrease until it levels off and becomes constant.
 That plateau is your signal that the bushing is done.
-It's normal for upper and lower bushings to feel slightly different from each other — what matters is that each pair feels consistent side to side.
+It's normal for upper and lower bushings to feel slightly different from each other — what matters is that they all feel as close to each other as possible upon completion of burnishing, something you can only tell with our manual tool.

 Do I need special oil for burnishing or after burnishing?